Slothful Induction and Ad Hoc Escapism

 - “Once upon a time two explorers came upon a clearing in the jungle.
 In the clearing were growing many flowers and many weeds.
 One explorer says, ‘Some gardener must tend this plot.’
 The other disagrees: ‘There is no gardener.’
 So they pitch their tents and set a watch.
 No gardener is ever seen.
 ‘But perhaps he is an invisible gardener,’ the Believer says.
 So they set up a barbed-wire fence.
 They electrify it.
 They patrol with bloodhounds.
 But they hear no shrieks that would suggest some intruder had received a shock.
 No movements of the wire ever betray an invisible climber.
 The bloodhounds never give a cry.
 Yet still the Believer is not convinced: ‘But there is a gardener, invisible, intangible, insensible to electric shocks, a gardener who comes secretly to look after the garden which he loves.’
 At last the Skeptic despairs: ‘But what remains of your original assertion?
 Just how does what you call an invisible, intangible, eternally elusive gardener differ from an imaginary gardener or even from no gardener at all?'”
 (Smith, Ethical and Religious Thought in Analytic Philosophy of Language, p.
 24.)

-With a hat tip to Orwell's 1984, it's impossible to coerce someone to change their mind, and this is a very good thing.
+With the possible exception of Orwellian measures, it’s generally impossible to force someone to change their mind, and this is a very good thing.
 About all you can do is 1) revisit the evidence and point to the strength of the inference.
 2) If there are additional sources of evidence that can be brought to bear, one should do so and mount a cumulative case for the conclusion.
-3) To ascertain whether it is even worth arguing, ask: "If this evidence does not persuade you, what would constitute sufficient evidence to change your mind?"
+3) To ascertain whether it is even worth arguing, ask: “If this evidence does not persuade you, what would constitute sufficient evidence to change your mind?”
 For example, the author at Ebon Musings takes this tack against biblical inerrantists who refuse to acknowledge apparent contradictions as real contradictions.

 I accused Mr. Holding and his inerrantist ilk of being trapped in a mindset that will simply not allow the Bible to be wrong, no matter how obvious the error or inconsistency, and posed them the following question: ‘What would it take to convince you that you were wrong?
 What, hypothetically, would the Bible have to say to be contradictory?
 Can you give an imaginary example of two discrepant verses that you would accept as impossible to resolve?'”